What is Hip Dysplasia?

 Total Hip Replacement (THR)

-THR results in a functionally normal hip and is performed when hip osteoarthritis limits a dog’s comfort and activity.
+Total hip replacements for dogs result in a functionally normal hip and are performed when hip osteoarthritis limits a dog’s comfort and activity.
 The procedure consists of removing the existing, degenerative acetabulum and femoral head and replacing them with prostheses.
 The acetabulum and femoral head and neck are replaced with artificial components.
 These implants are secured in place either biologically or with bone cement.
 The result is a fully functional, pain-free prosthetic joint.

 Printable information sheet